Margravate of Meissen: Founding

 In 928 and 929, during the final campaign against the Glomacze tribes, Henry the Fowler, East Frankish king since 919, chose a rock above the confluence of the Elbe and Triebisch rivers to erect a new fortress, called Misni (Meissen) Castle after the nearby Meisa stream.
 The fortifications were renamed Albrechtsburg in the 15th century.

 A town soon developed around the castle.
 King Henry, however, made no attempts to Germanise the Slavs or to create a chain of burgwards around his fortress.
 Sat alone, like Brandenburg, with few defenses or towns around it; Meissen probably was temporarily occupied by Bohemian forces from 936 onwards.
-The town beneath the fortress grew, however, eventually becoming one of the most important cities in the vast Marca Geronis, covering the Slavic lands east of the Saxon stem duchy.
+The town beneath the fortress grew, however, eventually becoming one of the most important cities in the initial March of Gero I, covering the Slavic lands east of the Saxon stem duchy.
 King Henry, and later on his son and successor Otto I, continued the Slavic campaigns into the lands of the Polabian Milceni tribes around Bautzen (Budissin), with their gained territory being gradually incorporated into the Saxon Eastern March.